wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions.md

 ## What about sets and dictionaries

 If you have learned the basics of list comprehensions...
-Congratulations! you just have done it with list and sets!
+Congratulations! you just have done it with [sets](https://www.pythoncheatsheet.org/#Set-comprehension) and [dicts](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data)!

 ```python
 # set comprehension